deepin-community/python-pytest-cov/docs/reporting.rst

 It is possible to generate any combination of the reports for a single test run.

-The available reports are terminal (with or without missing line numbers shown), HTML, XML and annotated source code.
+The available reports are terminal (with or without missing line numbers shown), HTML, XML, JSON, LCOV and annotated source code.

 The terminal report without line numbers (default)::